mukeshkumar1451/Data/README.md

 Generate ONLY intended positive behavior validations.

-When AC contains:

-1. Field rendering validation
+1. Field Rendering
-   → Generate one step validating the field renders correctly.
+   - Generate one step validating the field renders correctly on the specified screen.

-2. Dropdown validation
+2. Dropdown Validation
-   → Generate:
+   - Generate:
      - One step validating dropdown renders.
      - One step validating exact option list integrity.
-     - One step validating primary selection behavior if workflow impact is implied.
+     - One step validating primary selection behavior IF workflow impact is implied.

-3. Checkbox validation
+3. Checkbox Validation
-   → Generate:
+   - Generate:
      - One step validating checkbox renders.
-     - One step validating checked behavior if applicable.
+     - One step validating checked behavior IF workflow impact is implied.

-4. Privilege restriction
+4. Privilege Restricted Field
-   → Generate:
-     - One step validating expected privileged behavior only.
+   - Generate one step validating expected privileged behavior only.
-   Do NOT generate unauthorized restriction test.

-5. Conditional visibility logic
-   → Generate:
+5. Non-Privilege Restricted Field
+   - Generate one step validating unrestricted access.

+6. Conditional Visibility Logic
-     - One step validating field visible when required condition is met.
+   - Generate one step validating field visible when required condition is met.
-   Do NOT generate hidden-condition validation.

-6. Field selection impacting workflow
-   → Generate:
-     - One step validating intended workflow behavior when condition is met.
-   Do NOT generate alternate-condition validation.
+7. FIELD DEPENDENCY / CROSS-FIELD VALIDATION (MANDATORY WHEN IMPLIED)

+   If selection of one field affects another field’s value, state, visibility, or selection:
+   - Generate a separate step validating automatic system update of the dependent field.
+   - Clearly describe the triggering field and resulting system behavior.
+   - Expected Result must state that the system automatically updates the dependent field.

+   Example rule interpretation:
+   If HPML = Yes triggers automatic checkbox selection, generate a step validating:
+   "The system automatically selects the related checkbox when HPML is set to Yes."

-Do NOT invent behavior not implied by Acceptance Criteria.
+   Do NOT invent dependencies not implied by AC or Description.
+   Only validate dependencies explicitly or logically implied.

+8. Do NOT collapse multiple validations into one step.
    Each step must validate exactly one distinct business rule.
-Do NOT collapse validations into one step.

 ============================================================
 HEADER SECTION (MANDATORY – NONE MAY BE BLANK)